 We expect that country IMC’s will consult with colleagues within their own IMC organization to scan the academic landscape for suitable candidates – potential candidates should be contacted at this stage to assure interest and provision of required application data.

-In providing IMC nomination, the following eligibility criteria will apply:
+In providing IMC nomination, the following nomination and acceptance Criteria will apply:

 1. Submitting IMC Nomination(s)